xlnwel/blog/docs/_posts/2020-10-27-behavior-prior.md

   \nabla_\theta\mathbb E_{\pi}(Q(s,a,z))=\mathbb E_{\eta,\epsilon}\left[{\partial Q\over\partial a}\nabla_{\theta^H}\pi(z|x,\eta)\nabla_{\theta^L}\pi(a|s,z,\epsilon)\right]
   $$

+- We add an additional entropy term to the policy loss to encourage exploration.

 - In practice, it may be desirable to sample $$z$$ infrequently or hold it constant across multiple time steps to exhibit temporally consistent behavior.
 This gives us a similar structure as the one used in [FTW]({{ site.baseurl }}{% post_url 2021-02-01-FTW %}).